willasm/obsidian-open-weather/README.md

 #### **OpenWeather API Key**
 Enter your OpenWeather API Key here (Required)

-_A free OpenWeather API key is required for the plugin to work.
+A free OpenWeather API key is required for the plugin to work.
 Go to https://openweathermap.org to register and get a key.
-(Warning: Perhaps the new key will become active within a few hours.
-If you encounter an error in the plugin after creating a new key, try just waiting a little)_

-_Direct link to signup page https://home.openweathermap.org/users/sign_up_.
+Direct link to signup page https://home.openweathermap.org/users/sign_up.

+Note: You will need to verify your email address, then your API key will be emailed to you.
+The key itself may take a couple of hours before it is activated.
+All this information will be included in the email they send to you.

 #### **Units of Measurement**
 Standard, Metric and Imperial units can be selected here.
 (Note: Standard is in Kelvin, not really useful in most cases)